varlink/varlink.github.io/Screenshots.md

 [![commandline](screenshots/commandline.png)](screenshots/commandine.png)

-## Transports
+## Connections
 The command line tool calling a method which will be locally resolved, or call a UNIX-socket directly, or execute a binary and connect to it, or call a remote host over SSH.

 [![transports](screenshots/transports.png)](screenshots/transports.png)

 ## Remote Host
 Running a bridge on the remote system.
-All local interfaces on the remote host are accessible to the remote SSH client.
+All local interfaces on the remote host are accessible to a SSH client.

 [![remote-host](screenshots/remote-host.png)](screenshots/remote-host.png)